Why You Suck at Investing.

 If you look at this chart of the S&P 500 since 1980 you'll notice it's gone up a lot since 1980.
 The market has experienced several dips and down cycles but overall the S&P 500 has gone up over the long term.

-To not suck at investing you have to believe that over the long term the markets will continue to go up, and that if you feed the markets with your dollars, the markets will turn your dollars into profits over the long term.
+To not suck at investing you have to believe that over the long term the markets will continue to go up, and that if you feed the markets with your dollars, the markets will add profits to your dollars over the long term.

 When you become a believer your attitude changes, you stop throwing some money into a stock here and there, and you start funding your investment account aggressively, because you know what could happen over the long term.
-You've got to believe.
+To not suck, you've got to believe.

 2. You Don't Know if You Want to Trade or Invest